-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 2. BASIS OF PREPARATION

 (a) Statement of compliance

 These financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).
 The financial statements are prepared under the historical cost convention except for the vehicles which are at fair value and revalued from time to time, and assets held for sale, which are stated at the lower of the carrying amount and fair value less the costs to sell.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.